With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBoulder Creek Academy is one of mental health facilities in Bonners Ferry, Idaho, located at 147 Emerson Lane, 83805 zip code.
 Boulder Creek Academy provides residential treatment and telemedicine/telehealth.
-Boulder Creek Academy provides behavior modification, couples/family therapy and psychotropic medication to children / adolescents.
-Additional services provided at Boulder Creek Academy include psychosocial rehabilitation services, diet and exercise counseling and family psychoeducation.
+Boulder Creek Academy provides dialectical behavior therapy, psychotropic medication and individual psychotherapy to children / adolescents.
+Additional services provided at Boulder Creek Academy include education services, housing services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.